 The parents of these children are currently in federal, state or local custody, in some cases for minor or years-old offenses.

 Parent indicated desire against reunification or waived reunification rights

-Red flag triggered by a background check or case file
+Red flag triggered by a background check or parentage concerns

 “Red flags” from background checks on parents could include things such as criminal histories, abuse allegations or smaller civil offenses.
 Red flags can also be triggered by questions about the relationship between the adult and child, including waiting for pending DNA results or the need for additional documentation of their parental relationship.